Orwell Astronomical Society (Ipswich)

 By 1976, the eyepieces and OG were in need of cleaning once more.
 Members present at the AGM in early January [1976a] suggested engaging Horace Dall again to clean the optics and to purchase a new set of eypieces; the matters were remitted for discussion by the committee.
 By early spring, eschewing the opportunity to give the work to Horace, committee member David Bearcroft had cleaned the eyepieces and the OG [1976b, 1976c].

-The limitations of the clockwork RA drive were, by this time, painfully apparent, and at the year's AGM [1976a], the Chairman noted that an electric drive would be required before serious photographic work could be undertaken and a photographic section of OASI formed.
+The limitations of the clockwork RA drive were, by this time, painfully apparent and, at the year's AGM [1976a], the Chairman noted that an electric drive would be required before serious photographic work could be undertaken and a photographic section of OASI formed.
 During the year, some progress was made towards an electric drive, and a motor was obtained, but there was no obvious means of coupling it to the telescope; indeed, the committee envisaged a mechanism of gears, which would need to be specially cut [1977a].

 In order to increase the range of eyepieces which could be used with the telescope, the committee investigated commercial availability of an adapter for Japanese eyepieces (originally thought to be of diameter 1.25"; later found to be of diameter 1.5") and a suitable adapter was costed at £7 [1976f, 1976g, 1976h].
-It is unclear when or even whether such an adapter was eventually purchased.
+It is unclear whether such an adapter was eventually purchased.

 Imperial College, London, donated six eyepieces and a Barlow lens to OASI during the year.
 Charles Radley wrote on behalf of the committee formally thanking the College for its generosity [1976h].